Vietnam.vn - Nền tảng quảng bá Việt Nam

 The University of New South Wales has announced a temporary suspension of international student applications for 2025.

 Responding to The PIE News on November 6, a UNSW spokesperson said the move was in response to the Australian government’s new bill, which includes a cap on the number of new international students (NOSC).
 The school plans to hold multiple rounds of admissions and place students on a waiting list.
-Regarding admissions, UNSW will base the selection on the academic performance of applicants and gradually announce the results for each training program, depending on the number of remaining places.
+Regarding admission, UNSW will base the selection on the academic performance of applicants and gradually announce the results for each training program, depending on the number of remaining places.

 Confirming with Thanh Nien , Ms. Ngo Thanh Thao, Mekong Region Manager of UNSW, said the school has not temporarily stopped enrolling international students.
 "UNSW still welcomes Vietnamese students.
 However, due to the regulations in the new bill, the school must temporarily stop accepting applications to review the reality, ensuring that it does not accept more than the quota.
 During this period, interested students can register in the waiting line to receive instructions," Ms. Thao advised.

 According to the QS World University Rankings 2025 (UK), UNWS is ranked 3rd in Australia and 19th globally.
 The new bill only allows the university to accept 9,500 NOSCs, a 14% decrease compared to 2023 and significantly lower than the estimated number of 17,359 in 2024.
-That is why the university must take precautions in advance, in case the bill is passed by the Australian Parliament and comes into effect from 1.1.2025.
+That is why the university must take precautions in advance, in case the bill is passed by the Australian Parliament and takes effect from 1.1.2025.

 Also in the current context, many leading Australian universities have decided to increase tuition fees by 3-7% for international students from 2025.
 Not only increasing tuition fees for international students, some universities also intend or have completed plans to cut staff to save costs and make up for last year's deficit.
 And if the bill to cap enrollment is passed, universities will have to review 14,000 job positions to balance their finances.